samburden/first-neural-network/README.md

 These can be install using pip or conda if using [Anaconda](https://www.continuum.io/downloads).

-The project is implemented in an Jupyter notebook and can be run using the following from a terminal:
+The project is implemented in a Jupyter notebook and can be run using the following from a terminal:

 ```jupyter notebook Your_first_neural_network.ipynb```